Athena-HPC-research/Benchmarks/specfem3d_globe/README.md

 Working benchmarks for:
+(there is a readme in each folder, and it is mostly running ./run_this_example.sh)

 - regional_Greece_small
 - regional_Greece_noise_small (requires a change to run_generate_S_squared to use the python executable and pip3 to install numpy in order to be run)
+- regional_Mexico_noise_non_uniform (might produce this error: `Program received signal SIGFPE: Floating-point exception - erroneous arithmetic operation.`)
+- regional_simultaneous runs (again ./run_this_example.sh, it requires around 7.5gigs of ram, it might need a --oversubscribe flag on mpi, as it requires 16 slots for 4 simultaneous runs, it can be more customised, it gets everything to 100% all CPUs in my laptop with --oversubscribe, it takes a few minutes )

 Benchmark TODOs: